DavidSaal/ProjectManagement/README.md

 ## Using the application
-Run the program with the command (you can on  CL inside the directed file)
+Run the program with the command (you can on  CL inside the directed file).
 ```
 python Yummly.py
 ```